Direct debit

 changes to SUCCEEDED

-.
-The user’s account is usually debited the following day.
+and the wallet is credited.
+The user’s account is usually debited the following day, but it depends on their bank.

 Timings